Besov class via heat semigroup on Dirichlet spaces III: BV functions and sub-Gaussian heat kernel estimates: Introduction

 The motivation for this paper comes from the following three standard fractal examples: unbounded Vicsek set (Figure~\ref{fig-Vicsek}), unbounded Sierpinski gasket (Figure~\ref{fig-SG}), and unbounded Sierpinski carpet (Figure~\ref{fig-SC}).
 The properties of BV spaces are remarkably different in these cases and, therefore, on spaces with sub-Gaussian heat kernel bounds~\eqref{eq:subGauss-upper} one can expect a theory of BV functions that in general is analogous to the BV theory in $\mathbb R^d$, but in some sense richer in detail and more variable.

-On the Vicsek set, as on all nested fractals, $\kappa=d_W-d_H$ and BV functions are dense in $L^1$, see Theorems~\ref{T:nested} and~\ref{T:Vicsek-SG}(\ref{T:Vicsek-SG1}), with equivalent BV and energy measures.
+On the Vicsek set, as on all nested fractals, $\kappa=d_W-d_H$ and BV functions of finite energy are dense in $L^1$, see Theorems~\ref{T:nested} and~\ref{T:Vicsek-SG}(\ref{T:Vicsek-SG1}), with equivalent BV and energy measures.
 Furthermore, in a future work on the Vicsek set one will see that we can develop a complete theory analogous to the one dimensional case but including new oscillatory phenomena.

 On the Sierpinski gasket we also have $\kappa=d_W-d_H$, but BV functions do not even contain piecewise harmonic functions, see Theorems \ref{T:nested} and \ref{T:Vicsek-SG}(\ref{T:Vicsek-SG2}), and one expects all BV functions to be discontinuous, and BV measures to be purely atomic, see Conjecture~\ref{conj-SG}.
 The absence of intrinsically smooth functions of bounded variation is a very surprising phenomenon that has not been observed before.
-On the Sierpinski gasket the proof of this part of the theorem relies on delicate results following from the Furstenberg-Kesten theory of invariant measures and Lyapunov exponents for products of i.i.d. random matrices, which includes a non-commutative matrix version of the classical ergodic theorems.
+On the Sierpinski gasket differentiability properties of intrinsically smooth functions rely on delicate results following from the Furstenberg-Kesten theory of invariant measures and Lyapunov exponents for products of i.i.d. random matrices, which includes a non-commutative matrix version of the classical ergodic theorems.
 In particular, one can expect that the estimates of the Lyapunov exponents are intimately related to the Besov-type estimates of the intrinsically smooth functions.
+A detailed analysis involves the mutual singularity of energy and Hausdorff measures \cite{Kus89,BenBassatStrichartzTeplyaev,HinoS1,HinoS2}.
+The difference in the analysis on the Vicsek set and on the Sierpinski gasket is topological, see \cite{ITR12}.
 This will be the subject of future work in~\cite{ABCRST4}.

 On the Sierpinski carpet we conjecture that $d_W-d_H <\kappa\leqslant d_W-d_H+d_{tH}-1$, c.f.~Conjecture~\ref{conj-SC}.
 Proving this fact would involve, in particular, improving estimates on the H\"older continuity of harmonic functions obtained in \cite{BB89,Ba98,BB99}.
 It is also closely related to the Besov critical exponents defined in~\eqref{eqn:defnBesovcritexponents}, and to a measurable version of isoperimetric type arguments that will be the subject of future work.
-In addition, this conjecture combines the fractal analog of the Einstein-type relation $r\simeq t^{1/d_W}$ between spatial distance $r$ and time $t$ with a detailed analysis of the $\epsilon$-neighborhoods of boundaries of open sets and our co-area formulas in Section~\ref{S:Co-area formula}.
+In addition, this conjecture combines the fractal analog of the Einstein-type relation $r\simeq t^{1/d_W}$ between spatial distance $r$ and time $t$ with a detailed analysis of the $\varepsilon$-neighborhoods of boundaries of open sets and our co-area formulas in Section~\ref{S:Co-area formula}.